KeyuLiu-NEU/webapp/README.md

 # webapp

 Build and Deploy instructions:
-1. Open project by IntelliJ IDEA or other IDEs
+1. Open project by IDE.
 2. Create Database in MySQL
 3. Modify the application.propoties with your database info
 4. Run the application